 Becoming Strategic with Robotic Process Automation by Leslie P. Willcocks, John Hindle, Mary C. Lacity

 Robotic Process Automation will continue its exponential growth over the next five years.
-With more than 54 vendors, different kinds of tools, generic applicability, and a cognitive and AI platform, RPA has fast become an opportunity that is too good to miss.
+With more than 54 vendors, different kinds of tools, generic applicability, and a cognitive and AI platform, RPA has quickly become an opportunity that is too good to miss.